 Apple sauce used to be a food prepared for winter, since it keeps well.
 It is often an accompaniment to a main course.
 Swedes, for instance, usually eat apple sauce as a condiment for roast pork.
 In Germany it accompanies potato pancakes.
 In the Netherlands, children often eat it with their fries; “patat met appelmoes” is a traditional dish at children’s birthday parties.
 It is also a popular accompaniment in the United States of America and is sometimes served as a dessert there as well.
 In France, it is viewed solely as a dessert and referred to as compote.

 Fast forward to 2012.
 A pork tenderloin.
 Garlicky green beans.
 Freshly cooked white Jasmine rice and apple sauce to die for.
 Inspired by Mrs Wheelbarrow’s Plum sauce on food52, I crept into the kitchen late at night – my absolute favourite time to cook.
 When all is still and I can conjure up magic in my kitchen.
-No guilt because the kids are awake….or that the husband’s alone…..this time, kids were in bed, husband was watching Footie and I could go on with eased heart.
+No guilt whatsoever – everyone’s asleep and I can soothe my sould.